Our team at Croft Tree Experts in Ottawa often get questions revolving around mushrooms growing on trees:

 - Is it a problem if mushrooms are growing on a tree in my yard?

 - Can I eat the mushrooms growing on my tree?

 - What does it mean if I have mushrooms growing on my trees?

-In this article we’ll answer all of your questions about mushrooms growing on trees and more!
+In this article we’ll answer all of your questions and more!

 What Are Mushrooms?

 To get a better understanding of how mushrooms affect trees, we need to become familiar with what a mushroom is.
 Mushrooms are a type of fungus – or the plural version, fungi.
 The external structure that we see above the ground disperses spores which are involved in the reproduction process of fungi.
 Not all fungi growing on your tree are harmful, some are actually beneficial, but most mushroom-producing species are decomposers of wood.